rails/weblog/_posts/2013-10-27-Rails-4-0-1-rc1-has-been-released.markdown

 SELECT * FROM users ORDER BY name asc, created_at desc
 ```

-We choose to revert the behavior because it added a major backward incompatibility because it make
+We chose to revert the behavior because it added a major backward incompatibility that make
-harder to have a upgrade path without major changes in the application code.
+harder to have an upgrade path without major changes in the application code.
 So we took the most
 conservative path of reverting it to be consistent with the idea of having a smoother upgrade path
 to Rails 4.